ansble/node-cached/readme.md

 //timed cache (10 minutes)
 cache.add('http://some-rss-feed/feed.xml', {some: 'stuff'}, 600000);

+//no time cached (defaults to 5 minutes) cache.add('http://some-rss-feed/feed.xml', {some: 'stuff'});
 ```

 Takes a key, data, and expires in milliseconds.
 Returns nothing.

-###remove
+If you don't pass in a an expires it defaults to 5 minutes.

+### remove

 Usage: